ansys/pyaedt/doc/source/API/Post.rst

 plots in AEDT.
 They are accessible through the ``post`` property.

 .. note::
-   The `AdvancedPostProcessing` module requires Python 3 and that the `numpy <https://numpy.org/doc/stable/>`_, `matplotlib <https://matplotlib.org/>`_, and `pyvista <https://docs.pyvista.org/>`_ packages are installed.
+   Some of  `AdvancedPostProcessing` module requires Python 3 and that the `numpy <https://numpy.org/doc/stable/>`_, `matplotlib <https://matplotlib.org/>`_, and `pyvista <https://docs.pyvista.org/>`_ packages are installed.